Display-Lab/goals-of-care/readme.md

 * dplyr
 * knitr

-Included under lib/ is an installer script that will attempt to download, build, and install required packages: [required-packages.r](lib/required-packages.r)
+Included under lib/ is an installer script that will attempt to download, build, and install required packages: [lib/required-packages.r](lib/required-packages.r)

 ## Use

 1. Gather input data and export in csv format with a header row into the input/ directory.
-    * Expected input file is input/clc.rdata
+    * Expected input file input/clc.csv
-    * The report generation does *not* currently accomodate concurrent use.
+    * Expected input file input/hbpc.csv

 1. Fill out the configuration file `config/report_settings.yml`
     * An example config with defaults settings exits at `config/report_settings.yml.sample`